Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 ![NewTab](../../Assets/Screenshots/Core1Platform/UsingCore1/DashboardNewTab.png "[NewTab]")

-1. Select the tab of the dashboard to which you want to change the viewport.
+1. Select the tab of the dashboard of which you want to change the viewport.
     The selected dashboard tab is displayed.

 2. Click the ![Settings](../../Assets/Icons/Settings01.png "[Tool]") (Settings) button in the upper right corner.